NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 a well-defined application program interface (API) for multiple types of sensors and has been widely adopted by Earth remote sensing software systems :cite:`hare2017community,2019EA000713`.
-ASP supports CSM by using the USGS ISIS implementation (https://github.com/USGS-Astrogeology/usgscsm) that we ship with our software.
+ASP supports CSM by using the USGS implementation (https://github.com/USGS-Astrogeology/usgscsm) that we ship with our software.

 CSM is handled via dynamically loaded plugins.
-Hence, if a user has a new sensor model, ASP can use it as soon as a supporting plugin is added to the existing software, without having to rebuild it or modify it otherwise.
-Plugins are stored in the directory ``plugins/usgscsm`` of the ASP distribution.
-New plugins should be added there and will be detected automatically.
+Hence, if a user has a new sensor model, ASP should, in principle, be able to use it as soon as a supporting plugin is added to the existing software, without having to rebuild ASP or modify it otherwise.
+In practice, while this logic is implemented, ASP defaults to using only ``usgscsm``, though only minor changes are needed to support additional implementations.

 Each stereo pair to be processed by ASP should be made up of two images (for example in .cub format) and two plain text camera files with